M-ImranIsmael/Name-Engraving-Robot/README.md

 2. Observe the robot engraving a hexagon shape around the reference target
 3. The engraving can be adjusted by changing the radius of the hexagon and the angle of rotation in the script

+    Note: The above script is for demonstration purpose only, you need to adjust according to your robot type and the workpiece you want to engrave.